jez/blog/_posts/2022-02-22-error-recovery-part-2.md

   error when there isn't one, or not reporting an error when there is one, both of which are particularly bad.

-  Given that it was both (1) going to take extra hacks to get working instead of being a drop-in solution and (2) potentially trade Sorbet's mature parser for a less-mature parser, it didn't seem worth pursuing.
+  Given that it was both (1) going to take extra hacks[^hacks] to get working instead of being a drop-in solution and (2) potentially trade Sorbet's mature parser for a less-mature parser, it didn't seem worth pursuing.

 - Sorbet's parser is not hand-written with [recursive descent].